in28minutes/in28minutes.com/_posts/2019-04-17-Software-Design-109-Design-Patterns-For-Beginners.md

 ![image info](images/Capture-109-20.png)

-Let's take a real world example.
+Let's take a real-world example.

 Consider the scenario when a customer goes to a restaurant and wants to place an order for a meal.
 The writer merely writes the order he gets on a piece of paper, and passes it on to the chef.
 The chef executes the order, and then prepares the meal.
 He passes the piece of paper to the manager.

 The verbal order from the customer has now become a paper object.
 This piece of paper is the command object.
 The command object contains all the details needed to execute the request.

-Similarly in object oriented programming, we can encapsulate all the details of a request into an object, and pass that object to execute it.
+Similarly in object-oriented programming, we can encapsulate all the details of a request into an object, and pass that object to execute it.

 In web applications, when a user types in the details on a form, these details are captured in a single request object, which is then passed across.